-7 Give an overview of the material duties, if any, of the directors and officers of a company towards company stakeholders in connection with a real-estate-related business combination.
+8 Give an overview of the material duties, if any, of the directors and officers of a public company towards shareholders in connection with a real estate business combination.
 Do controlling shareholders have any similar duties?

 Directors' duties depend on the entity type and state of organisation.
-Most publicly traded real-estate-related companies are either Delaware corporations or Maryland REITs.
+Most publicly traded real estate-related companies are either Delaware corporations or Maryland REITs.

-In an acquisition of a Delaware corporation, entirely or significantly for cash, directors have a duty to use reasonable efforts to obtain the highest value reasonably obtainable ('Revlon' duties).
-This does not always require an auction or even a confidential solicitation of bids, but until the shareholders vote to approve (or a tender offer is consummated) the board must retain the ability to respond to bona fide indications of interest; provide information to and negotiate with another bidder; change its recommendation of the initial deal to shareholders; and usually will have the right to terminate the acquisition agreement to accept a superior proposal (subject to paying an agreed termination fee)
+In an acquisition of a Delaware corporation, entirely or significantly for cash, directors of the target corporation have a duty to use reasonable efforts to obtain the highest value reasonably obtainable ('Revlon' duties).
+This does not always require an auction or even a confidential solicitation of bids, but until the shareholders vote to approve (or a tender offer is consummated) the board must:

+- · retain the ability to respond to bona fide indications of interest; - · provide information to and negotiate with another bidder; - ${\boldsymbol{\cdot}}$ ${\boldsymbol{\cdot}}$ change its recommendation of the initial deal to shareholders; and - usually retain the right to terminate an acquisition agreement to accept a superior proposal (subject to paying an agreed termination fee).

 A controlling shareholder does not have a duty to agree to sell, even if that prevents other shareholders from receiving an attractive offer.
-If the acquirer already controls a Delaware corporation, see question 14.
+If the acquirer already controls a Delaware corporation, see question 16.

 While Revlon does not apply to publicly traded Maryland REITs, directors have duties to act in good faith and what they reasonably believe is in the REIT's best interest and act with due care.
-Generally, acquisition agreements for these types of REIT's are very similar to agreements for acquisitions of Delaware corporations as to these types of provisions.
+Generally, acquisition agreements for these types of REITs are very similar to agreements for acquisitions of Delaware corporations as to these types of provisions.